 Best Elevated Dog Bed of 2020

 One thing to note about the K9 Ballistics bed is that it ranked lower than others when it came to breathability.
-While the material is thin and did not get hot to the touch when left in the sun (we were testing the light, sandy color; this may differ for the darker colors), it does not have any perforation or mesh, meaning airflow through the actual bed is very limited.
-It also comes in only a small handful of color options, but some of our human testers found them a little lackluster.
+While the material is thin and did not get hot to the touch when left in the sun (we were testing the light, sandy color; this may differ for the darker colors), it does not have any perforation or mesh, which limits airflow through the actual bed.
+It also comes in only a small handful of color options, and some of our human testers found them a little lackluster.
 If your dog is a super chewer, but still needs a reliable bed to keep them off the ground and comfortable, we highly recommend considering the K9 Ballistics bed.